Christian Walker Player Props: Diamondbacks vs. Marlins

-The Arizona Diamondbacks, including Christian Walker (batting .103 in his past 10 games, with a double, a home run, three walks and five RBI), take on starter Braxton Garrett and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.
+On Sunday, Christian Walker (coming off going 1-for-3 with an RBI) and the Arizona Diamondbacks play the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+First pitch is at 1:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Marlins.
+In his most recent game, he went 1-for-3 with an RBI against the Marlins.

 Christian Walker Game Info & Props vs. the Marlins